All About Okra

 How to Store Okra

 To preserve okra long-term you can either can it or freeze it.
 To freeze okra start by blanching the pods in boiling water and then shocking them in an ice bath.
 You then may either cut the pods prior to freezing or freeze the whole pods by placing them on a parchment-lined baking sheet in the freezer.
-Once the okra is frozen, transfer it to a freezer bag and save for up to a year.
+Once the okra is frozen, transfer it to a freezer bag and save it for up to a year.

 Information courtesy of AllRecipes.com